PU Prime Celebrates Dual Wins At The Financial Trends Forum 2025

-PU Prime , a leading global fintech company specialising in trading and investment services, has added another milestone to its distinguished track record by clinching two prestigious awards at the 2025 financial Trends Forum held in Taiwan.
-Organized by Business Today and FX GOLD, the event recognized industry excellence and innovation, and PU Prime stood out as the winner of the Best Trade Execution Award 2024 and the Best Customer Relationship Service Award 2024.
+TAICHUNG, Taiwan, Dec.
+18, 2024 (GLOBE NEWSWIRE) -- PU Prime , a leading global fintech company specialising in trading and investment services, has added another milestone to its distinguished track record by clinching two prestigious awards at the 2025 Financial Trends Forum held in Taiwan.
+Organized by Business Toda and FX GOLD, the event recognized industry excellence and innovation, and PU Prime stood out as the winner of the Best Trade Execution Award 2024 and the Best Customer Relationship Service Award 2024.
 These achievements underscore the company's unwavering commitment to delivering exceptional trading experiences and fostering meaningful customer relationships.

 The 2025 Financial Trends Forum is one of the most anticipated annual events for professionals across the Taiwan financial sector.
 This summit offered a dynamic platform for discussions on financial technology trends, innovations, and business models.
 Through workshops, roundtables, and one-on-one meetings, it facilitated valuable knowledge exchange, strengthened business connections, and inspired collaboration to drive fintech advancement and global economic growth.
 PU Prime's dual recognition highlights its outstanding performance and leadership in a highly competitive industry, setting a benchmark for its peers.

-Over the past year, PU Prime has introduced several technological upgrades, which have not only improved execution speeds but also reduced slippage, earning the trust of both novice and experienced traders worldwide.
+Over the past year, PU Prim has introduced several technological upgrades, which have not only improved execution speeds but also reduced slippage, earning the trust of both novice and experienced traders worldwide.

 PU Prime's customer relationship strategy combines advanced technology with a human touch.
 In addition to AI-driven analytics that anticipate customer needs, the company maintains a team of dedicated account managers who provide one-on-one assistance.
 This approach has led to high customer retention rates and glowing testimonials from its global clientele.